picatz/Picatz-Guides/IP Filter.md

 	Displays current filtering parameters of the "pfil" STREAMS module and the current values of the tuanble paramaters.

- * It was not possible to think except with ones brain, no one could stand outside himself in order to check the functioning of his inner processes.
+ "It was not possible to think except with ones brain, no one could stand outside himself in order to check the functioning of his inner processes."
  	Stanislaw Lem, Solaris